-(c) Obtaining pre-clearance of the outcome of the service from an appropriate authority (for example, a tax authority).
-600.19 A4 Safeguards might not be available to reduce the threats created by providing a non-assurance service to an audit client to an acceptable level.
-In such a situation, the application of the conceptual framework requires the firm or network firm to - (a) Adjust the scope of the proposed service to elimina the circumstances that are creating the threats; (b) Decline or end the service that creates the threats that cannot be eliminated or reduced to an acceptable level; or (c) End the audit engagement.
-Communication with Non-Assurance Serv n Those Charged with Governance Regarding ices All Audit Clients 600.20 A1 Paragraphs 400.40 A1 and 400.40 A2 are relevant to a firm's communication with those charged with governance in relation to the provision of non-assurance services.
-Audit Clients that an re Public Interest Entities 600.21 A1 Paragraphs R600.22 to R600.24 require a firm to communicate with those charged with governance of a public interest entity before the firm or network firm provides non-assurance services to entities within the corporate structure of which the public interest entity forms part that might create threats to the firm's independence from the public interest entity.
+600.18 A3 Examples of actions that might be safeguards to address such threats include - (a) Using professionals who are not audit team members to perform the service; (b) Having an appropriate reviewer who was not involved in providing the service review the audit work or service performed; and (c) Obtaining pre-clearance of the outcome of the service from an appropriate authority (for example, a tax authority).
+600.18 A4 Safeguards might not be available to reduce the threats created by providing a non-assurance service to an audit client to an acceptable level.
+In such a situation, the application of the conceptual framework requires the firm or network firm to - (a) Adjust the scope of the proposed service to eliminate the circumstances that are creating the threats; (b) Decline or end the service that creates the threats that cannot be eliminated or reduced to an acceptable level; or (c) End the audit engagement.
+Communication Non-Assurance S with Those Charged with Governance Regarding Services All Audit Clients S 600.19 A1 Paragraphs 400.40 A1 and 400.40 A2 are relevant to a firm's communication with those charged with governance in relation to the provision of non-assurance services.

+Audit Clients tha t are Public Interest Entities 600.20 A1 Paragraphs R600.21 to R600.23 require a firm to communicate with those charged with governance of a public interest entity before the firm or network firm provides non-assurance services to entities within the corporate structure of which the public interest entity forms part that might create threats to the firm's independence from the public interest entity.
 The purpose of the communication is to enable those charged with governance of the public interest entity to have effective oversight of the independence of the firm that audits the financial statements of that public interest entity.
-600.21 A2 To facilitate compliance with such requirements, a firm might agree with those charged with governance of the public interest entity a process that addresses when and with whom the firm is to communicate.
-Such a process might -

-- (a) Establish the procedure for the provision of information about a proposed non-assurance service which might be on an individual engagement basis, under a general policy, or on any other agreed basis; - (b) Identify the entities to which the process would apply, which might include other public interest entities within the corporate structure; - (c) Identify any services that can be provided to the entities identified in paragraph R600.22 without specific approval of those charged with governance if they agree as a general policy that these services are not prohibited under this section and would not create threats to the firm's independence or, if any such threats are created, they would be at an acceptable level; - (d) Establish how those charged with governance of multiple public interest entities within the same corporate structure have determined that authority for approving services is to be allocated; - (e) Establish a procedure to be followed where the provision of information necessary for those charged with governance to evaluate whether a proposed service might create a threat to the firm's independence is prohibited or limited by professional standards, laws or regulations, or might result in the disclosure of sensitive or confidential information; or - (f) Specify how any issues not covered by the process might be resolved.
+600.20 A2 To facilitate compliance with such requirements, a firm might agree with those charged with governance of the public interest entity a process that addresses when and with whom the firm is to communicate.
+Such a process might - (a) Establish the procedure for the provision of information about a proposed non-assurance service which might be on an individual engagement basis, under a general policy, or on any other agreed basis; (b) Identify the entities to which the process would apply, which might include other public interest entities within the corporate structure; (c) Identify any services that can be provided to the entities identified in paragraph R600.21 without specific approval of those charged with governance if they agree as a general policy that these services are not prohibited under this section and would not create threats to the firm's independence or, if any such threats are created, they would be at an acceptable level; (d) Establish how those charged with governance of multiple public interest entities within the same corporate structure have determined that authority for approving services is to be allocated;

+- (e) Establish a procedure to be followed where the provision of information necessary for those charged with governance to evaluate whether a proposed service might create a threat to the firm's independence is prohibited or limited by professional standards, laws or regulations, or might result in the disclosure of sensitive or confidential information; or - (f) Specify how any issues not covered by the process might be resolved.